Neurosurgery for metastatic lung cancer

 - Helps patient return to normal activities more quickly

 Our doctors can also use intraoperative radiation therapy (IORT), presently under investigational use, to deliver radiation directly to the area of the tumor resection.
 This may help to avoid damage to surrounding normal structures, particularly the scalp and the skin on the scalp.
-It may also allow for higher doses of radiation to be delivered along the edges of the tumor while sparing areas of the brain without the tumor.
+It may also allow for higher doses of radiation to be delivered along the edges of the tumor while helping to spare healthy areas of the brain.

 Preserving mobility and controlling pain